Succeeding at a career fair is all about preparation. These career fair tips will help you get the most out of the event.

-The early bird gets the worm.
+The early bird gets the worm

-Do your homework.
+Do your homework

-Visit the office supplies store.
+Visit the office supplies store

-Dress for success.
+Dress for success

-Practice makes perfect.
+Practice makes perfect

-Job fairs are potentially one of the best career marketing strategies for job seekers.
-Rather than search hundreds of classified ads or spend countless hours filling out applications and emailing resumes, attendees are connected directly to the hiring managers and recruiters.
-To make the most of the event, start preparing for a job fair by practicing interview questions with a friend and researching the companies.
-Make sure you have a plan.
-And, most importantly, bring multiple copies of your resume and business cards.
+Career fairs are potentially one of the best career marketing strategies for job seekers.
+Rather than searching hundreds of classified ads or spending countless hours filling out applications and emailing resumes, attendees are connected directly to hiring managers and recruiters.
+To make the most of the event, start preparing for a career fair by researching the companies and practicing interview questions with a friend And when it comes time to head out, don’t forget those resumes and business cards!